BrenDev0/cli-assistant/README.md

 ## Overview

-CLI Assistant runs a conversational agent loop directly in the terminal.
+THE WAY runs a conversational agent loop directly in the terminal.
 It maintains conversation state across turns, exposes 25 tools the model can call (file system, GoHighLevel CRM, dataset fetching, web search, HTML authoring, background tasks, conversation history), and executes those calls through an async